Kalwanyi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths counting the number of directories in PATH 4-global_variable A script listing all environment variables 5-local_variables Listing all local and environment variables and functions 6-create_local_variable creating a new local variable
+3-paths counting the number of directories in PATH 4-global_variable A script listing all environment variables 5-local_variables Listing all local and environment variables and functions 6-create_local_variable creating a new local variable 7-create_global_variable creating a global variable